vmware/vic/doc/user_doc/vic_admin/interop.md

 # Interoperability of vSphere Integrated Containers Engine with Other VMware Software
-vSphere Administrators can use vSphere to view and manage virtual container hosts (VCHs) and container VMs. vSphere Integrated Containers Engine works with the following vSphere features and VMware products.
+vSphere administrators can use vSphere to view and manage virtual container hosts (VCHs) and container VMs. vSphere Integrated Containers Engine works with the following vSphere features and VMware products.

 ## Performing Operations on VCHs and Container VMs in vSphere ##